 The Panel now considers that it is critical to develop its capacity building activities further, as the technology and global coordination for operational activities are now considered to be sufficiently mature.
 Experience has shown that Capacity Building initiatives such as organizing training workshops in developing countries, while primarily benefiting to them, could also be used as an effective mechanism to encourage the active involvement of these countries in the observing programme operations and maintenance (e.g. ship time, buoy deployments).

-Drifter donation to developing countries will also be explored.
-Therefore, the Panel is willing to devote some resources, for capacity building activities including development of training materials.
-The Panel considers that Capacity Building efforts - including training workshops - should be on sustained basis.
-In doing so, standard documents including training materials are being developed and kept up to date in parallel with organizing training programmes.
+The Panel is involved in the following capacity building activities, and is devoting some resources to that end: